THE PHILIPPINES

 Apply for ACR I-Card This is mandatory for all foreigners staying beyond 59 days and is required for license processing.

-Begin the 30-day holding period The 30 day holding period starts from the date your student permit is issued.
+Begin the 30-day holding period The 30-day holding period starts from the date your student permit is issued.

-Phase 3: Day 89+ — Non-Professional License Application
+Stage 3: Day 89+ — Non-Professional License Application

 What You Can Do Notes